Jayme Mitchell

-Jayme Dondrell Mitchell (born March 15, 1984) is a former American football defensive end.
-He was signed by the Minnesota Vikings as an undrafted free agent in 2006.
-He played college football at Ole Miss.
+Jayme Dondrell Mitchell (born March 15, 1984) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He played college football for the Ole Miss Rebels and was signed by the Minnesota Vikings as an undrafted free agent in 2006.

 Mitchell has also played for the Cleveland Browns.

 College career

-Mitchell started 20 of the 45 games he played during his career at Mississippi and finished with 105 tackles, including 67 solo stops and 19 tackles for a loss.
+Mitchell started 20 of the 45 games he played during his career at the University of Mississippi and finished with 105 tackles, including 67 solo stops and 19 tackles for a loss.
 He also notched 5.0 career sacks, forced 2 fumbles and recovered another.
 As a senior, he started all 11 games at LDE.
 As a junior, he played in 8 games, starting 7 at LDE.
 He played in all 13 games as a sophomore, starting vs. South Carolina.
 He blocked a 30-yard FG at Vanderbilt and intercepted his 1st pass vs. LSU.
-Mitchell played in all 13 games as a true freshman and started his 1st career game at LDT against Mississippi State and notched 3 tackles in the Independence Bowl win over the University of Nebraska.
+Mitchell played in all 13 games as a true freshman and started his 1st career game at LDT against Mississippi State and notched 3 tackles in the Independence Bowl win over Nebraska.